-^{}1Center for Cultural Research and Promotion for Community Integration, Tuxtla Gutiérrez 29000, Chiapas, Mexico.
-E-mail: mballinas@colmex.com is the formation of a corpus composed of texts of different (normative, programmatic, nature academic).
+\1 Center for Cultural Research and Promotion for Community Integration, Tuxtla Gutiérrez 29000, Chiapas, Mexico.
+E-mail: mballinas@colmex.com academic).
 Although their formats and stylistic records are different, they maintain a close relationship due to their structural and functional importance in formulating specific public policies.
-In the corpus developed for this study, considering the urban green space policy, the text constitutes a network that supports, proves and allows public action around the analyzed theme, although each text has its own structure and meaning.
-This work is part of critical discourse analysis, which aims to contribute to the discussion of general environmental discourse and its norms, which observes the relationship between the reforms carried out during the study and the interests of public policymakers.
-Therefore, as Gellers said, from the few studies pay special attention to the environmental discourse of environmental law, few studies apply critical discourse analysis (CDA) to the study of environmental law, and do not make full use of various analytical abilities that this method does not have^[2].
+In the corpus developed for this study, considering the urban green space policy, the text constitutes a network that supports, proves, and allows public action around the analyzed theme, although each text has its own structure and meaning.
+This work is part of critical discourse analysis, which aims to contribute to the discussion of general environmental discourse and its norms and observes the relationship between the reforms carried out during the study and the interests of public policymakers.
+Therefore, as Gellers said, few studies pay special attention to the environmental discourse of environmental law; few studies apply critical discourse analysis (CDA) to the study of environmental law and do not make full use of various analytical abilities that this method does not have[2].

-2University of Mexico, Tlalpan 14630, Mexico City, Mexico.
+&lt;sup>2University of Mexico, Tlalpan 14630, Mexico City, Mexico.

-In this study, it is essential to include normative texts in the critical analysis of public policy, because "law is the source of social language, and law is the space for the expression of power".^[2].
+In this study, it is essential to include normative texts in the critical analysis of public policy because "law is the source of social language, and law is the space for the expression of power" [2].

-In discourse analysis, concepts, such as the concept of Urbana Green Zone, are not only put forward as exchangeable knowledge, but also a means of disseminating leading ideas.
+In discourse analysis, concepts, such as the concept of the Urban Green Zone, are not only put forward as exchangeable knowledge but also as a means of disseminating leading ideas.
 These ideas point out the direction that public policy action must follow (in the aspect of "goodness").
 Therefore, the study of the concept of mobilization in specific policies provides a possibility to analyze discourse production from a critical perspective, on the premise that it is possible to recognize the hegemonic voice imposed in a subtle way in discourse through persuasion and negotiation without the use of force.
 In this sense, on the one hand, the purpose of this paper is to determine the discourse form in which the concept of mobilization has become the basis of specific public policies on various scales.
 On the other hand, how these concepts are expressed in the framework of categories (macro concepts) and narratives, which come from different disciplines gathered in the text of public policy.

-In order to study the concepts in public policy discourse analysis, the following route is proposed such as the theoretical orientation and narrative structure, subject knowledge and language in urban green space discourse, global discipline language, compared with other concepts, the concept of urban green space, relationship between urban green space and other categories (macro concept), the repeated narration in urban green space policy.
+In order to study the concepts in public policy discourse analysis, the following routes are proposed: theoretical orientation and narrative structure, subject knowledge and language in urban green space discourse, global discipline language compared with other concepts, the concept of urban green space, the relationship between urban green space and other categories (the macro concept), and repeated narration in urban green space policy.

-In this journey, we can combine the contribution of different disciplines to the use of specific policy language, the impact of globalization on the construction and dissemination of concepts in cross-scale public policy documents, and the understanding of thematic areas with contextual functions.
+In this journey, we can combine the contributions of different disciplines to the use of specific policy language, the impact of globalization on the construction and dissemination of concepts in cross-scale public policy documents, and the understanding of thematic areas with contextual functions.

-The empirical examples provided throughout the work involve the core text of the analysis, the white paper restoring your city and green space management prepared by the environment Secretariat in Mexico City during the management period 2006-2012, and various spatial and temporal documents directly related to the core text of the study.
-Although these documents belong to different genres and have their own interpretation framework, this study does not comprehensively discuss each document, but only consider their contribution to the concept, macro concept (category) and narrative structure, which are related to the core concept of urban green space of the analyzed public policy tools.
+The empirical examples provided throughout the work involve the core text of the analysis, the white paper restoring your city and green space prepared management by the Environment Secretariat in Mexico City during the management period 2006-2012, and various spatial and temporal documents directly related to the core text of the study.
+Although these documents belong to different genres and have their own interpretation framework, this study does not comprehensively discuss each document but only considers their contribution to the concept, macro concept (category), and narrative structure, which are related to the core concept of urban green space of the analyzed public policy tools.